Steam Controller Explained: Valve's Missing Link for Couch PC Gaming

 - Console-only players

-- People who mostly use non-Steam launchers
+- People who mostly use non-Steam launchers, Xbox app, or PC Game Pass on Windows

 - Competitive players who want a tournament-style controller